AnshKhurana/SPC/README.md

 # SPC(Secure Personal Cloud)
-Secure Personal Cloud(or SPC as its is called) is a cloud based file storage system like dropbox where the user can choose among three of the encryption schemes provided by the developers, namely:- AES, ARC4, Blowfish.
+Secure Personal Cloud(or SPC as it is called) is a cloud based file storage system like dropbox where the user can choose among three of the encryption schemes provided by the developers, namely:- AES, ARC4, Blowfish.

+The cloud is safe and secure to store any confidential information as the server has no knowledge about the encryption schemes and keys.
+This is a complete Zero-Knowledge based server.

 # Installation
-Installation is all about placing a few files in the /usr/bin of you machine and that is conveniently done by the installation script provided alongwith.
+From the SPC folder, use the install.sh script.

+$ ./install.sh

+Note: The sript requires execution permissions and sudo permissions for installation.

+If it doesn't work try:

+$ chmod +x install.sh
+$ ./install.sh

 # Usage and Functionalities
 The following are the various steps that you need to follow to create a personal space on the server and getting started with storing your sensitive files:-
 (Note that at any point of time you can see your saved settings and your files if any by running the command spc --status from the terminal)

-These are just indicative and the man-page (man spc) can be referred to for exact usage format
+## Linux-Client

 1. See the version of the software that you are using by running spc --version
 2. Signup using the web client setting a username and password for yourself
 3. Save your login credentials on your machine for any future use by spc --login and doin as prompted